antonidag/myblog/content/en/posts/bicep-what-if/index.md

   - is a reuseable competent that can be used along with parameters to deploy one or many resources.
 - main bicep file
   - often referred to the file that orchestrates all of your deployments
+- parameters
-- parameters files
+     - json files
-    - these are files that we use as an input for our main bicep file.
+     - bicepparm file

 You can read more about these topics on the Microsoft bicep documentation.

-## Creating an what if deployment pipeline
+## Github actions what if deployment pipeline